Martin Francis - Extremely Detailed NDB DX Website (including NDB Log Database by region and NDB identification database by region)

 It was almost anticlimactic.
 Of course, it makes sense to keep any structures at an airport as low as possible.

 The two poles are perhaps 50 feet in height and the top hat consists of two horizontal wires, one above the other.
-The two horizontal top hat wires are parallel in the vertical, not horizontal plane.
+The two horizontal top hat wires are parallel in the vertical, not horizontal plane (similar to 201 IP-AZ).
 Very high voltage insulators are used to attach the top hat wires to the support poles.
 A small white cubical structure lies beneath the center of the top hat and the vertical wire appears to originate from it.

 Another, larger white cubical fiberglass-like structure lies 100 feet away near a VHF antenna structure.
 I wonder if the smaller structure contains just the tuning network and the larger structure contains the beacon electronics and its power supply.
 The larger cubical, boxlike structure was very reminiscent of the structure that exists at IP, 6 miles northwest of Mobile, AZ.
 (IP has been off the air since approximately Wednesday, February 6th, 2008. - back on - see above - SpM) RYN's antenna and top hat are basically identical in size and form to that used by IP.

-SpM writes: 338 RYN often battles it out at night throught the desert southwest with PBT Proberta/Red Bluff, California (audio file of PBT and RYN on 337 kHz a few nights ago around 19 March '08), which does employ a tall vertical mast antenna--I visited PBT in '85 - can't find the slide though... and NOTE: PBT left the air around December 2012.
+SpM writes: 338 RYN once battled it out at night throught the desert southwest with PBT Proberta/Red Bluff, California to the point both must have cause co-channel QRM if either beacon were employed at night for longer-distance DFing (audio file of PBT and RYN on 337.0 kHz a few nights ago around 19 March '08), which does employ a tall vertical mast antenna--I visited PBT in June 1985 - I can't find the slide however... and NOTE: PBT (formerly with TWEB) left the air around December 2012.
 SpM

 (former) 100 kHz Loran-C Master Station, Searchlight, Nevada